 The convolution is achieved by stepping the reverse visual impulse function past the flash profile taking the sum product at each step as follows:

-Figure 5 Convolution at t = 0
+Convolution at t = 0

-Figure 6 Convolution at t = 1
+Convolution at t = 1

 At the first step, the value of q1 in the visual impulse function is multiplied by the value of I1 in the flash profile.
 This product is multiplied by the time increment in seconds to give the convolved value for t=1.

-Figure 7 Convolution a t = 2
+Convolution at t = 2

 At t=2, the value of q1 is multiplied by the value of I2, then the value of q2 is multiplied by I1.
 Both products are then added together and multiplied by the time increment.
 The result is the convolved value for t=2.

-Figure 8 Convolution at t = 3
+Convolution at t = 3

 At t=3, the value of q1 is multiplied by the value of I3, the value of q2 is multiplied by I2 and the value of q3 is multiplied by I1.
 These three products are then added together and multiplied by the time increment to obtain the resultant convolved value for t=3.